 University of Rosario, Bogata

-Danghelly Giovanna Zuniga Reyes is a professor of Journalism and Public Opinion at the University of Rosario, Bogata, D.C.
+Danghelly Giovanna Zuniga Reyes is a professor of Journalism and Public Opinion at the University of Rosario, Bogata, Colombia.

-She has a degree in sociology (National University of Colombia); a master in Political Science (National University of Colombia); Magistra Communication (Pontificia Universidad Javeriana), and PhD in Social and Human Sciences (Pontificia Universidad Javeriana).
+Reyes has a degree in sociology from the National University of Colombia, a master’s in Political Science, and a Magistra Communication as well as a PhD in Social and Human Sciences from Pontificia Universidad Javeriana.

 Read more online

-Erika Rodrigues comes from Mozambique and holds a masters degree in Social Anthropology from Columbia University, with a focus on Development Practice and Resource Management in Africa.
+Erika Rodrigues is from Mozambique and holds a masters degree in Social Anthropology from Columbia University, with a focus on Development Practice and Resource Management in Africa.

 She is currently working on improving communication between mining, oil and gas companies and affected local communities through mobile phone solutions.